 Whether you are building a home from scratch or renovating an existing house, good insulation isn’t only going to up your comfort levels by keeping you cool in summer and warm in winter.
-It’s also going to help you to reduce energy costs and minimize harmful greenhouse gases.
+It will also help you reduce energy costs and minimize harmful greenhouse gasses.

 But there isn’t a single solution for everyone.
 Every situation is different, and it’s vital that you consider all the options in terms of local climate, construction methods and materials used to build or renovate your home, and which elements of your home you are going to insulate.

-Insulation helps to prevent the movement of air.
+Insulation aids in air sealing to prevent the movement of air.
 And because air moves in all directions, we need to install insulation in our roofs, ceilings, walls, and floors to stop air from getting inside or moving outside.

 But if you live in a tropical region, you aren’t going to need the same degree of thermal resistance as you will in a polar region or even a temperate area.